HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 The state of a block/feature combination is completely determined by the state of the first block in an evaluation period, that is, the previous block with a height that is a multiple of `EVALUATION_INTERVAL`.
 By caching every one of those interval boundary blocks for each feature, the problem is resolved.

-Given the defined `EVALUATION_INTERVAL` value of `40320`, and the current blockchain height of approximately 3,400,000 blocks, the cache will store less than 100 boundary block states, and that number will be small for years.
+Given the defined `EVALUATION_INTERVAL` value of `40320`, and the current blockchain height of approximately 3,400,000 blocks, the cache will store less than 100 boundary block states for each feature, and that number will be small for years.

 Therefore, it should be enough to store this cache in memory.
 It would need to be reconstructed every time the full node is restarted.
 If during implementation tests this reconstruction is deemed to be too slow, RocksDB may be used to permanently store it.

 ### Dealing with reorgs

 When a reorg happens, re-computation of states may be necessary.
-The cache must be updated for every cached block that participated in the reorg.
+The cache must be voided for every cached block that participated in the reorg.

 ### Mempool